hatemgahmed/Email-query-specific-notifier/README.md

 # First time initialization

-You need to get your own gmail api credentials (you can download the credentials.json for your gmail from google cloud https://console.cloud.google.com/apis/api/gmail.googleapis.com/).
+You need to get your own gmail api credentials (you can download the credentials.json for your gmail from google cloud (https://console.developers.google.com/apis/dashboard create project, create credentials (OAuth 2.0 client ID), choose desktop app, then download credentils.json ), and enable gmail access through https://console.cloud.google.com/apis/api/gmail.googleapis.com/).

 You need to sign up for Pushbullet (https://www.pushbullet.com/), download the application on your mobile phone (iOS/Android), and get the API key and device name, and put them in pushbullet_parameters.json